For decades, the sales funnel analogy has been the perfect way to show how consumers go from awareness to consideration to conversion.

 According to Chet Holmes, only 3% of prospects will be in buying mode when you first talk to them.
 You have to deal with the reality that 97% of customers aren’t going to go from searching to checkout in one interaction.

-Instead, customers will switch between mobile, desktop, in-store visits, voice calls, and more before making a purchase decision.
+Instead, customers will switch between mobile, desktop, reading your blog, in-store visits, voice calls, and more before making a purchase decision.
 In a traditional sales funnel, these interactions are disconnected, making it impossible to maintain complete context throughout the customer journey.

 The result is persistent leaks in an imperfect sales funnel.
 A problem that’s only made worse by a lack of positive reinforcement for customers who actually make it through to conversion.